aguxone/market_maker_simulation/README.md

 ## Overview of Futures Contracts

 A **futures contract** is a standardized agreement to buy or sell an asset at a predetermined price on a specified future date.
-The "future price" of a future is a useful parameter to estimate the fair price of the future, and is the tool for market makers to quote their bids and asks on the market.
+The "fair price" of a future (which is a typical "future price") is a useful parameter to estimate the fair price of the future, and is the tool for market makers to quote their bids and asks on the market, that can help them balance it's profit, market liquidity and avoid arbitrage.
 It is determined using the formula:

 $$
-\text{Future Price} = \text{Spot Price} \times (1 + r)^{T}
+\text{Fair Price} = \text{Spot Price} \times (1 + r)^{T}
 $$

 Where: